We experienced the waiting game when my husband and I recently decided to adopt a second child from foster care.

 I also used that time to find support groups in my area.
 When making any life change it is important to have a strong support group, preferably a local one.

-Last but not least, while I was waiting I enjoyed the peace and quiet.
+Last but not least, while I was waiting I enjoyed the peace.
 I enjoyed the time that I had with just my husband because I knew that once the child arrived we would not have many quiet nights.

-I am sure there are many more things that you can think of doing while waiting, but I wanted to share with you some of the things that I did that helped pass the time.
+I am sure there are many more things that you can think of doing during the wait, but I wanted to share with you some of the things that I did that helped pass the time.
 So hurry up and wait!